John-MEO-o/100-days-of-code/r1-log.md

 then I've renewed a DOM elements due to freeCodeCamp recommendations afterwards I create a footer with donate code
 Next day I'll set a media queries

+### R4D10
+My portfolio site is ready, based on freeCodeCamp conditions...
+Perfectionism is infinite process, and my learning are too, but they're parallel, so I'll not continue to promoting UX / UI metrics to its best values, I need to go further!